kristenkwong/kristenkwong/README.md

 # Hey, I'm Kristen! 👋

 I'm an incoming software engineer at Apple on the Siri Client team.
 I recently graduated from the University of British Columbia, where I studied Computer Science.
+I like learning and building stuff related to operating systems and compilers!

 ## Previously...